loopstudio/react-app-boilerplate/README.md

 - [sass](https://sass-lang.com/guide): "CSS with superpowers", superpowers which allow us for a cleaner syntax when extending or importing variables while using CSS modules.
 - [css-modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet): CSS-Modules helps us to have a more component-based styling avoiding possible conflicts and pollutants of the style across the app.
 - [tailwind](https://tailwindcss.com/docs/utility-first): Improves development speed by simplifying the syntax and giving us a single place to set CSS property-related values.
+- [font-awesome](https://fontawesome.com/): A comprehensive icon library.
+Currently the free version of Font Awesome is added by default to the boilerplate.
+To upgrade and use the pro version sign in to your Font Awesome account and follow the instructions on this [link](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro)

 ## Getting Started